Awards and Honors

 "CRT

-Serials Key Word Index."
-Journal of Library Automation 9, no. 1
+a Serials Key Word Index."
+Journal of Library Automation

 Editorials, Brief Columns and Minor Publications